 In any event, this list should give you a good starting point to begin your search for live Asia Poker tables near you.
 As always, remember to include Fortune Asia Poker in any queries, as many venues list the same game under this alternate title.

 When it comes to online poker, a search for a relatively generic term like “Asia Poker” can produce a confusing mishmash of conflicting results.
 You may find links to poker rooms in Asia, online poker rooms catering to the Asian market, or contributions from the poker community in any number of Asian countries.
 However, there are a few obscure online casinos that do offer Asia Poker, but we would recommend proceeding with caution if you want to still play.
 You can play Asia Poker online for free, however, if you want to play for real money proceed with caution.

 None of the major online casino software providers (Real Time Gaming, Playtech, etc.) currently host any versions of Asia Poker at this time.

 Asia Poker Strategy

 In a game like this, which offers players a seemingly endless combination of ways to “set” their three poker hands, it would seem that arriving at an optimal Asia Poker strategy would be next to impossible.

 Instead, because of the restriction against setting your hands out of order when it comes to strength, or “fouling” the hand, the decisions you’ll face are actually quite straightforward.
-In most cases, you’ll only have a small amount of possible arrangements with which to make three non-fouling hands using your seven card combination.
+In most cases, you’ll only have a small number of possible arrangements with which to make three non-fouling hands using your seven-card combination.

 More often than not, a player with even some “card sense” will be able to correctly assess the situation and put their cards in the proper order.
 Thus, the best Asia Poker strategy is simply to stick to the script, arranging your seven cards into the three best non-fouling hands you can.